Skip to main content

 home treatment

-• clean eyes gently with cotton wool soaked in cooled boiled water (one piece per eye)
+• clean eyes gently with cotton wool soaked in cooled boiled water (one piece per eye, wipe inner to outer corner)

 • use separate towels and washcloths for the infected child